quipper/monorepo-deploy-actions/README.md

         └── ${namespace}.yaml  (Application)
 ```

-It also stores a set of generated manifest and Application manifest per a service as follows:
+A namespace branch contains a set of generated manifest and Application manifest per a service.

 ```
 destination-repository  (branch: ns/${source-repository}/${overlay}/${namespace})